zphixon/sponk/README.md

     * arrays
     * strings
 * functions
+  * lambda
+  * closures?
-  * left and right arguments
+  * left and right arguments?
+  * point-free style?
-* errors
+* errors?
+  * end of the world, destroy everything
-  * monadic
+  * monadic error handling
   * checked exceptions

 ## notes

 Some general Rust interpreter-writing thoughts.

-* method of interpretation
-  * tree-walking
-    * inflexible
 * ownership is the hard part
   * interpreter and enclosed values need to mutate each other
 * scope(vec\<hashmap\<string, value\>\>)